AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 Management Interface Subnet.
 Select the subnet whose name contains "gateway and firewall management" Egress Interface Subnet                         Select the subnet whose name contains "FW-ingress-egress".
 Key Pair Name (Optional)                        The .pem file name for SSH access to the firewall instance.
+Attach (Optional)                               By selecting this option, the firewall instance is inserted in the data path to receive packet.
+If this is the second firewall instance for the same gateway and you have an operational FireNet deployment, you should not select this option as the firewall is not configured yet.
+You can attach the firewall instance later at Firewall Network -> Advanced page.
 ==========================================      ==========

 7a.2 Launch and Associate More